xlcnd/meteoalarmeu/README.md

 for the existence of weather alerts for your (Country, Region) on [meteoalarm.eu](https://www.meteoalarm.eu/).

-> :warning: *DISCLAIMER: This is an open source project and doesn't have
+> *DISCLAIMER: This is an open source project and doesn't have
 > any connection with [meteoalarm.eu](https://www.meteoalarm.eu/)*.